lsav/lise.me/_posts/2018-01-14-optimization-gone-wrong.md

 Intuitively, this makes sense.
 Assume we choose mergesort as our $$n \lg n$$ sorting algorithm (Python sort is basically a fancy mergesort), ```merge1``` joins the lists first, but the joined list is <strong>re</strong>split as soon as sorting begins.
-So, the only difference between ```merge1``` and ```merge2``` is a single extra split.
+So, the only difference between ```merge1``` and ```merge2``` is a single extra merge.
 Hence, the additional $$O(n)$$ term, which should fall out for large inputs where it will be completely dwarfed by the $$O(n \lg n)$$ sorting.

-Conclusion: both ```merge```s are asymptotically identical.
+**Conclusion: both merges are asymptotically identical.**

-But what about sparing that extra split?
+But what about sparing that extra merge?
 Surely this is still a sensible thing to do?
 After all, a _tiny_ bit better is still better.

 But, from having worked with Python a bit (and the role I was interviewing for